eclipse-iceoryx/iceoryx/iceoryx_examples/callbacks/README.md

 ## Code Walkthrough

+!!! attention
+    Please be aware about the thread-safety restrictions of the _Listener_ and read the Thread Safety chapter carefully.

 Let's say we have an application which offers us two distinct services:
 `Radar.FrontLeft.Counter` and `Rader.FrontRight.Counter`.
 Every time we have received a sample from left and right we would like to calculate the sum with